HarishValliappan/Speed-detection-YOLO/README.md

 - **Annotation:** The calculated speed and vehicle ID are annotated on the output video frames.

 ## Results
-You can view a sample output video demonstrating the speed detection capabilities of the system here: [Output Video](path/to/your/output.mp4)
+You can view a sample output video demonstrating the speed detection capabilities of the system here: [`Output-video.mp4`](video/output video.mp4)

 ## Note
 The speed detection accuracy improves with more powerful GPUs, as they enable faster and more precise frame processing.